approvals/ApprovalTests.Python/docs/how_to/multiple_approvals_per_test.md

 <sup><a href='/tests/test_scenarios.py#L43-L46' title='Snippet source file'>snippet source</a> | <a href='#snippet-multiple-verifies-without-blocking' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-## Verify Multiple Things without Blocking
+### Method 3: Verify Multiple Things without Blocking

 To manually verify multiple things without the executation stopping on the first failure, using `gather_all_exceptions_and_throw` will prevent blocking, while still failing on any failure.